Cycletouring the

 white signs are also used for extra long (?) and

-used for detours, as it is common with road
+temporary signs used for detours, as it is common

-reconstruction to block the whole road instead of
+with road reconstruction to block the whole road

-single file.
-On a bike the best approach is to
+traffic-lights and single file.
+On a bike the best

-ignore these signs and press on.
-Occasionally this
+approach is to ignore these signs and press on.

-won't work as you'll find a bridge completely gone,
+Occasionally this won't work as you'll find a bridge

-but more often you' ll avoid a lot of -illegal for
+completely gone, but more often you' ll avoid a lot

 signposts for cyclists...